michaela1989/Capstone_project/README.md

     * Instructions video.mp4: Windows media player file of the instructions presented in the study for participants.
     * Instructions.pptx:  A PowerPoint view of the instructions for the ability to edit or use for replication.
     * Links to YouTube videos.pdf: A Pdf file providing links to the YouTube videos used in the study.
+    * Debriefing: Our debriefing offered to participants following the study.
     * wordcomp.pdf: A copy of the copyrighted Word Completion Task used to gather the twenty words used in this study.
 * **Presentation**: A folder containing the presentation materials that includes:
+    * README.md: Provides the link for the presentation.

 * **README.md**: A README file of the information on this page.